Lizards of Canada

 - Eat insects and their larvae, spiders and worms

-- Active during the day but are rarely seen, spending most of their time under
+- Active during the day but are rarely seen, spending most of their time under rocks or in rotten logs

 - Females guard the eggs until they hatch